 How to reconstruct history (including talks)

-Current Locations of Past Members (As of March 2006 -- update in progress)
+Current Locations of Past Members (updated semi-regularly)